 Why Minnesota and New York?

 For several reasons, it made sense for Minnesota and New York to establish BHPs.
 With a BHP, the federal government pays the state 95 percent of what they would have paid in cost-sharing subsidies and premium subsidies if the BHP enrollees had instead enrolled in the second-lowest-cost Silver health insurance plan in the exchange.
 The state contributes additional funding as needed, and directs all the money to the managed care organizations that provide benefits under the BHP.

 Under the ACA, legal immigrants who are ineligible for Medicaid (because of the five-year waiting period) are eligible for premium subsidies in the exchange with income as low as $0.
 But starting in 2001, New York allowed low-income legal immigrants to enroll in state-funded (no federal matching funds) Medicaid.
 Since a BHP receives significant federal funding, switching to a BHP allowed New York to save money on the state-funded Medicaid they provide for low-income immigrants.

 In Minnesota, the state has operated MinnesotaCare since 1992.
 The state-funded program offered health coverage to residents who weren’t eligible for Medicaid, and the eligibility threshold extended as high as 275 percent of the poverty level for families with children, and 175 percent of the poverty level for adults without children.
 By converting MinnesotaCare to a BHP as of January 2015 (it’s still called MinnesotaCare), the state was able to take advantage of the much more generous federal funding that goes with a BHP.

 Enrollees in MinnesotaCare also have far lower out-of-pocket exposure and premiums than they’d pay if they were enrolled in a private, subsidized plan through the exchange.
-MinnesotaCare’s copay for an inpatient hospitalization is $150, and copays for prescriptions are $7 or $25, depending on the drug, up to a maximum of $70 per month.
-MinnesotaCare had 94,415 enrollees as of December 2018
+MinnesotaCare’s copay for an inpatient hospitalization is $250 in 2021, and copays for prescriptions are $7 or $25, depending on the drug, up to a maximum of $70 per month.
+MinnesotaCare had 94,953 enrollees as of January 2021.